vipulpathak113/kubernetes-proj/Readme.md

   - **Static password file :** Username name password in static password file.
   - **Static token file:** User name and token in static token file.
   - **Certificates :** Authenticate using certificates.
-  - **identity services:** Like ldap.
+  - **Identity services:** Like ldap.

 - **Authorization:**
   - **Node:** the kubelet access the Kube-API server to Read- Services , endpoints, nodes , pods and also to Write the node status, Pod status ..etc.
 These requests are handled by special Authorizer called — Node Authorizer.
   - **ABAC (Attributes based Authorization):** Associate user with some set of permission.
+In this for multiple users we have to create multiple rules for it.
   - **RBAC (Role Based Authorization):** In RBAC , instead of directly associating a users or group to specific permission we define a Role.
 Whenever a change is required to user access, we can just modify role and it will immediately reflect for all users.
   - **Webhook:** An external service for authorization.

+---

 **Kubernetes RBAC :**

-RBAC (Role-Based Access Control) allows you to control access to resources within the cluster based on user roles and permissions.
+**RBAC (Role-Based Access Control)** allows you to control access to resources within the cluster based on user roles and permissions.

 **Role :**

+A Role always sets permissions **within a particular namespace**; when you create a Role, you have to specify the namespace it belongs in.

 The role.yaml file contains the configuration for creating a role named pod-reader.
 The role allows the user to perform actions like get, watch, and list on pods resources.